slothsoft/stardew-informant/README.md

 #### Decorators

-There are two decorators, i.e. images displayed on the regular item tooltip, that have a specific meaning:
+There are some decorators, i.e. images displayed on the regular item tooltip, that have a specific meaning:

 - ![Bundle Image](./Informant/assets/bundle.png) **Bundles Decorator** - displayed when the item is still needed for the bundles
 - ![Museum Image](./Informant/assets/museum.png) **Museum Decorator** - displayed when the item is still needed for the museum
 - ![Shipping Bin Image](./Informant/assets/shipping_bin.png) **Shipping Decorator** - displayed when the item was not yet shipped

+For the **Bundles Decorator**, there is the option to show it on items needed for still locked bundles.
+On default, the decorator is only shown for the bundles you have access to, to keep it fair and balanced.

 #### Tooltips